 Forecasting systems calculate future atmospheric conditions.
 MeteoSwiss uses the COSMO (Consortium for Small-scale Modeling) numerical weather forecasting model for the production of regional and local forecast products in the topographically challenging Alpine region.
-Together with the ECMWF forecasts, the various configurations of COSMO used by MeteoSwiss form the basis for the daily weather forecasts produced by MeteoSwiss, as well as the meteorologists' warnings of extreme weather conditions such as storms and precipitation events.
+Together with forecasts by the European Centre for Medium-Term Weather Forecasts (ECMWF), the various configurations of COSMO used by MeteoSwiss form the basis for the daily weather forecasts produced by MeteoSwiss, as well as the meteorologists' warnings of extreme weather conditions such as storms and precipitation events.

 COSMO forecasting system